build-on-aws/content/posts/unlocking-the-potential-gen-ai-and-cloud-security-possibilities/index.md

 As we delve deeper into the potential of Generative AI for enhancing cloud security, it's essential to recognize that we stand at the cusp of a new era.
 An era where security is not just reactive but is anticipatory and adaptive, thanks to the capabilities of Generative AI.

-In the sections that follow, we will explore how Generative AI can bolster your cloud security posture on AWS, provide a hands-on example of querying this AI for Security Group rule reviews, and conclude with insights into the future of Generative AI in cloud security.
+In the sections that follow, we will explore how Generative AI can bolster your cloud security posture on AWS, provide a hands-on example of querying Amazon Bedrock for Security Group rule reviews using Python, and conclude with thoughts into the future of Generative AI in cloud security.

 ---